easttennesseecc-star/Q-Top-Dog-IDE/GET_MODELS_WORKING_NOW.md

 ---

 **Once you have ONE working, come back and tell me which you chose!
-Then we can start using Q-IDE for collaboration features.**
+Then we can start using Top Dog for collaboration features.**